-Articles in the Biography Category
+Articles on Biography

 This was my first experience of Sri Yukteswar’s vibration through his past life as Lanfranc, and it was so tender and beautiful that I have remembered my meditation in that place ever since.
 I have had other reminders of Sri Yukteswar’s unutterably sweet vibration since then.